pudly/schmopera-hugo/content/articles/belle-darling-klondike-queen.md

 The vaudeville through-line is brilliant.
 On the surface, it's a reminder that putting on a variety show takes major skill; it's another layer of being wowed by Klondike Kate (and Sutherland Boal, frankly), that she can not only survive in a corset in the Yukon, but put on a great show night after night.

 And it's a way for us to get nothing but great stories from a truly charismatic woman.
 Kate does that arresting, amazing, rare thing onstage, where she makes friends with her audience, and overshares in a beautiful way.

-We learn about her adventures, her face-offs with mountains and men, and her near-insane love for the stage.
-We understand that she's smart, aware of the grey areas inherent in her work; if she ever ever sold more than her stage presence, she did it by choice, goddammit.
-We
+We learn about her adventures, her face-offs with mountains and men, and her near-insane love for the stage - her stories really are the kind to make you lean in and listen.
+We learn that she's smart, aware of the grey areas inherent in her work; if she ever ever sold those miners more than her stage presence, she did it by choice, goddammit.

 * heydays, traps for women, feeling part of a community